 No later than the first day you will start being paid on Northwestern University’s payroll system, you must complete the Employment Eligibility Form I-9.
 This can be completed from any computer.
 By no later than the end of the third day you must complete Section 2 of the I-9.
 This can be completed in your department or the Payroll Office.
 If you will not be on campus on or before your first day of pay, then you must go through the remote agent verification process.
 Full instructions can be found on the Remote Hire Quick Sheet.

 When completing the I9 process, you must bring identification to establish your identity and verify that you are eligible to work in the United States.
 The most common acceptable documents for U.S. persons are a U.S. Passport or Driver’s license and Social Security card.
 See the acceptable document list for more information.

 The I9 Form should be completed as soon as possible after you arrive on campus; failure to complete the form will not delay the entry into FASIS but it will prevent you from receiving your paycheck.
 Visit the HR website for additional information on the I9 process and requirements.

 Once your FASIS record is established you may obtain your campus WildCARD, the official Northwestern photo identification card.
-This campus ID card can be used to gain entrance to University facilities and events; use the university shuttle service; check out library materials; purchase food through a University meal plan, and much more.
+This campus ID card can be used to gain entrance to University facilities and events; use the university shuttle service; check out library materials and much more.
 Additionally, U.S. Bank checking account holders can use their WildCARD as their ATM/debit card.
 Spouses or domestic partners of faculty can obtain a campus WildCARD for a nominal fee of $10.